fly-apps/coredns/README.md

 com.
 167343	IN	NS	m.gtld-servers.net.
 ```

-And now, let's directly ask the first .com nameserver for its entry for `example.com.` with `dig @a.gtld-servers.net.
+We see that there are a handful of nameservers to choose from.
+Let's directly ask the first .com nameserver for its entry for `example.com.` with `dig @a.gtld-servers.net.
 NS example.com.`:

 ```
 > dig NS @a.gtld-servers.net. example.com.